Navigation Charitable Fund (The Navigation Fund)

 Key Takeaways for Grant Writers

-• Relationship before application: You cannot submit a formal application without an invitation.
-Focus first on connecting through "Introduce Yourself" forms and sector events where program officers engage.
+Relationship before application: You cannot submit a formal application without an invitation.
+Focus first on connecting through "Introduce Yourself" forms and sector events where programme officers engage.

-• Program officer expertise drives decisions: Each cause area is led by a former practitioner with deep expertise.
-Research the program officer's background and public statements to understand their thesis and priorities.
+Programme officer expertise drives decisions: Each cause area is led by a former practitioner with deep expertise.
+Research the programme officer's background and public statements to understand their thesis and priorities.

-• Think capacity building and systems change: Across programs, there's emphasis on movement power, institutional impact, infrastructure, and long-term transformation over direct service or individual change.
+Think capacity building and systems change: Across programmes, there's emphasis on movement power, institutional impact, infrastructure, and long-term transformation over direct service or individual change.

-• Multi-year and unrestricted funding available: The fund considers multi-year grants and general operating support, signaling trust-based approach and recognition that overhead and flexibility enable impact.
+Multi-year and unrestricted funding available: The fund considers multi-year grants and general operating support, signalling trust-based approach and recognition that overhead and flexibility enable impact.

-• Fast-growing funder with room to scale: With grantmaking growing from $4.1M (2023) to $36.8M (2024) and projected doubling in 2025, the fund is actively expanding its portfolio and looking for new grantees.
+Fast-growing funder with room to scale: With grantmaking growing from $5.06M (2023) to over $60M annually, the fund is actively expanding its portfolio and looking for new grantees.

 References